 is a mixture of pancreatic enzymes that is FDA-approved for use in cats and dogs to treat exocrine pancreatic insufficiency (also known as maldigestion syndrome).
 It is prescribed for pets whose pancreas has stopped producing digestive enzymes.
 Pancreatic enzymes are necessary for digestion, so animals who don't make enough of these enzymes get very sick and can lose a lot of weight because they cannot properly digest and absorb the fat, protein, and sugar in their food.
 For:

-Dogs & Cats Benefits: Effective treatment for exocrine pancreatic insufficiency (also known as maldigestion syndrome) Begins working immediately after the first dose Can reduce the symptoms and help your pet live a healthier life Helps your pet regain weight lost due to exocrine pancreatic insufficiency How it works:
+Benefits Effective treatment for exocrine pancreatic insufficiency (also known as maldigestion syndrome) Begins working immediately after the first dose Can reduce the symptoms and help your pet live a healthier life Helps your pet regain weight lost due to exocrine pancreatic insufficiency

 Do not give Epizyme to any pets who are allergic or hypersensitive to pork products, as it is derived from whole pig (pork) pancreas.
 Although allergic reactions are rare, they are possible.
 See below for more information.
 Do not give Epizyme powder to your pet if he or she is taking any other medications without first talking with your veterinarian.